CopterExpress/clover/docs/en/drone_observe_autonomous_car.md

 ### Project idea

-Briefly describe the idea and stage of the project.

 We will build a product which has a drone and an autonomous car for spying or delivering things

 ### The potential outcomes

-Describe how you see the project result.

 We have already finish the robot car and can build the map for it to autonomous move with ROS Navigation, SLAM